kailash-manasarovar/statement/docs/timeline/2025/january.md

 - Are we gonna let it go on?
 - Haven't we had enough yet?
 - Will the world be destroyed by bare arrogance?
+- Does the lack of order in miracles mean we can save the world, easily, if we really want to?
+- I need your help though.